richardvenneman/appsignal-docs/source/support/operating-systems.html.md

 In AppSignal for Ruby version `2.4.0` and AppSignal for Elixir `1.4.0` we started shipping a separate build for Alpine Linux.
 If you upgraded from an earlier version and are have problems compiling your app, our detection isn't working properly.
 See our [upgrading issue](/support/known-issues/alpine-linux-ruby-gem-2-4-elixir-package-1-4-upgrade-problems.html) for more information.

-For the Ruby gem, detection is based on the output from `ldd --version`.
-For the Elixir package we listen to the output of `:erlang.system_info(:system_architecture)`.
+For both the Ruby gem and Elixir package, detection is based on the output from `ldd --version`.

 If your app is unable to call the `ldd` program or the detection is off for some reason, you can force the Alpine Linux compatible build by providing a special environment variable on install.